Field boundaries are a common feature of the Irish countryside. Those of value to wildlife include:

 - Reduce cutting intensity each year to allow for the expansion and the diversity of your hedgerow to increase.

 “Ivy – it has a bad name but really it is an important habitat, shelter and food source for animals in the winter so no need to be drastic with its management.
 It adds to the diversity.
 Observe the benefits; there are negatives but they are outweighed by positives.
-Ivy does not kill healthy trees.
+Ivy does not kill healthy trees [it is not a saprophytic plant that sucks nutrients from host trees but it does add weight to leafless trees in winter making them more susceptible to wind blow, although usually only those already diseased or weakened].
 Ivy can be managed without killing it.
 Keep questioning everything and observe and record.

 Past management may not be applicable in the future.
 Keep learning.”